mach-composer/mach-composer-cli/docs/src/topics/architecture/tenancy.md

 1. Follow [Azure Resource Group best-practices](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-setup-guide/organize-resources?tabs=AzureManagementGroupsAndHierarchy).
 2. Create a 'shared' Resource Groups that host shared resources (i.e. CDN, front-ends, encryption keys and the components repository)
 3. Have all resources per site be created in their own separate Azure Resource Group.
-MACH composer will do this for you automatically. [^1]
+MACH Composer will do this for you automatically. [^1]

 !!! tip ""
       See the instructions on [how to setup Azure](../../tutorial/azure/step-3-setup-azure.md)